hackingsage/Schrodinger-PINN/README.md

 Input: x = -3.38, t = 0.00 -> Prediction: ψ = 0.0000, Actual: ψ = 0.9341
 ```

-these are a few relations that that were created by the model
+these are some relations that were created by the model